 One of the largest GIF search engines on Earth

 |Imgur||Web-based||GIFs can be up to 60 seconds long|

 |Make a GIF||Web-based||Control speed down to the millisecond|

 |GifMe!||Android, iOS, and Windows||Can import GIFs from tenor to edit|

 View all programs Hide the table

 Going with GIF editor software, rather than the online or app route, gives you a healthy set of features right on your desktop.
-Download it once, install it and have a reliable GIF creation software at your fingertips, with no need to be connected to the net.
-Moreover, software is designed to integrate into whichever system you use, creating an optimal experience.
+Download it once, install it, and have reliable GIF creation software at your fingertips, with no need to be connected to the net.
+Moreover, the software is designed to integrate into whichever system you use, creating an optimal experience.